- Home

 The wonderful thing about retirement is that you don’t have to pick one thing to pursue or settle on one goal.
 You can try something new every day; whether it’s a different style of dance or a brand-new recipe.

-If you’re thinking about retiring but you’re still unsure, you might want to read our article; 9 things to consider when you’re thinking about retiring.
+If you’re thinking about retiring but are still unsure, you might want to read our article: 9 things to consider when you’re thinking about retiring.

 Do you have any hobbies or interests you’re looking to pursue once you’ve retired?
-Or maybe you’ve already retired and have some of your own ideas to share?
-We’d love to hear about your experiences in the comments below!
+Or maybe you’ve already retired and have some ideas to share?
+We’d love to hear from you in the comments below.

 Selene Nelson is an author, freelance journalist, and lifestyle writer for Rest Less.
 After graduating from the University of Sussex with a degree in English Literature, Selene began contributing to many major newspapers and websites, and has written for the BBC, The Sunday Times, The Independent, Town & Country, and HuffPost.
 Her specialist subjects include food, travel, and health, though she enjoys writing about a wide range of topics (e.g. her two books are about veganism and psychopathy, respectively!).
 She enjoys cooking (particularly pasta and Asian noodle soups), reading, travelling, hiking, attempting to keep fit, and watching animal videos on YouTube.